isw-kudos/huddo-docs/docs/boards/cp/latest.md

-# Moving from your local HCL Connections repository to Huddo Boards latest releases.
+# Moving from your local HCL Connections repository to Huddo Boards latest releases

 1. [Follow this guide](../images.md) to configure your Kubernetes with access to our images hosted in Quay.io.

 1. Once confirmed by reply email, update your `boards-cp.yaml` file as per [this example](../../assets/config/kubernetes/boards-cp.yaml).
 At the top set

     - `global.imageTag` as the date of our latest [release](../releases.md)
     - `global.imagePullSecret` to the name of the secret you created

         e.g. `<USERNAME>-pull-secret`

         ![Example](../../quay/config-yaml.png)

 1. Run the Helm upgrade command with our new Huddo chart to apply the changes.

-        helm upgrade huddo-boards-cp https://docs.huddo.com/assets/config/kubernetes/huddo-boards-cp-1.3.1.tgz -i -f ./boards-cp.yaml --namespace connections
+        helm upgrade huddo-boards-cp https://docs.huddo.com/assets/config/kubernetes/huddo-boards-cp-1.4.0.tgz -i -f ./boards-cp.yaml --namespace connections

     !!! note